webmasterdevlin/react-native-typescript-react-navigation-v5/README.md

 ```sh
 $ npm uninstall -g react-native-cli
 ```
+Open up a terminal that points to your Desktop.
 Then start creating a React Native in TypeScript project
 ```sh
 $ npx react-native init MyRnProject --template react-native-template-typescript@latest